vwilcox27/YSK/wordpress/wp-content/themes/fortunato/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Fortunato theme to activate it.

 == Changelog ==
+= Version 1.5.1 =
+* Added the possibility do set the sidebar open by default
+* Minor bug fixes

+= Version 1.5.0 =
+* Improved compatibility with WooCommerce version 3.0.1

+= Version 1.4.9 =
+* Improved compatibility with WooCommerce version 3.x

+= Version 1.4.8 =
+* Minor bug fixes

+= Version 1.4.7 =
+* Fixed some strings with escaping

+= Version 1.4.6 =
+* Improved search widget CSS

+= Version 1.4.5 =
+* Improved social buttons setting
+* Fixed some PHP notices

+= Version 1.4.4 =
+* Now Fortunato is no longer compatible with WordPress 4.3 version or lower
+* Added icons to Categories Widget and Archives Widget
+* Minor bug fixes

+= Version 1.4.3 =
+* Fixed some strings with escaping
+* Minor bug fixes

+= Version 1.4.2 =
+* Updated skip-link-focus and navigation scripts
+* Updated some scripts in the way to detect a mobile device
+* Minor bug fixes

+= Version 1.4.1 =
+* Fixed a lot of strings escaping
+* Minor bug fixes

+= Version 1.4.0 =
+* Minor bug fixes

+= Version 1.3.9 =
+* Updated PRO Version button

 = Version 1.3.8 =
 * Added the possibility to show social buttons also in the footer
 * Minor bug fixes